- Home

 Weight: 20

-Basic healthcare services available but limited advanced medical facilities.
+Basic healthcare services available but limited specialized care and facilities.

 π Healthcare Affordability